 To pass the Comprehensive Examination, a student must pass both the Breadth and Depth components of the exam.
-If the student fails one or both of the components, they are dismissed from the CS Ph.D. program.
+If the student fails one or both of the components, they are no longer eligible to obtain a CS Ph.D. degree at KSU.